How to Make a Social Impact for Black Lives Matter

 “…[O]ver the past 30 years, the US has seen a sharp decline in independent Black-owned business, and that Black women in particular face so many obstacles getting their business ventures funded.” (source)

-A simple and powerful way to take action is to invest in Black businesses and #BuyBlack.
-There are many lists of black-owned businesses, from Black Wallet, Esquire, Ellevest, Hello Alice and more.
+One of the most powerful ways to take action is to invest in Black businesses and #BuyBlack.
+There are many lists of black-owned businesses: Black Wallet, Esquire, Ellevest, Hello Alice and more.
 That’s good, AND we can do more.
 In 2019 Black women-owned businesses earned average revenue of $24,000 per firm, compared to $149,200 among all women-owned businesses (source).
 I want to see more female entrepreneurs of color raise money, grow their businesses, and succeed wildly.
 So, RoundPeg is going to do more: invest hard cash in Black-owned businesses, invest resources we have on hand, and give our time and expertise to these female entrepreneurs.
 We are moving fast, and I hope to share specifics in a few months.